tyrellto/basketball-free-throw-prediction/README.md

 ### Basketball Free Throw Prediction using Skeletal Movement

 #### Project Overview:
-This project was undertaken as a part of the senior design initiative.
-The primary objective was to predict and determine whether a person is going to make a free throw based on their skeletal movement.
+**My role was the main machine learning engineer in my group that proposed and led the data acquisition phase and the model designing phase. ** The primary objective was to predict and determine whether a person is going to make a free throw based on their skeletal movement.

 #### Data Collection:
 Data was captured using live motion capture of team members attempting to do basketball free throws from a designated distance.
 The software employed for this task was **Brekel Body v3** [link](https://brekel.com/brekel-body-v3/) in conjunction with three depth perception Azure cameras.
 Brekel Body v3 contains pretrained body tracking models to use for inference with a NVIDIA GPU(A high end one like a RTX 2080 is recommended).
 We used one of our teammates computers to do inference, where we had the three cameras were connected to his PC.